solodev/cloud-documentation/src/tutorials/wordpress/add-cdn-wordpress/index.md

 ---    | ---
 CloudFront Certificate ARN | The AWS Certification Manager certificate ARN for the CloudFront distribution certificate.
 To find the certificate navigate to **Certificate Manager,** click on the respective domain name and copy the **ARN.**
 Website Domain Name | The domain name of the Wordpress website (e.g. example.com).
 CMS DNS Name | The Wordpress DNS or IP used to login.
-To find the DNS navigate to **EC2,** click on the respective instance and copy the **Public IPv4 DNS.**
+To find the DNS navigate to CloudFormation, locate your WordPress instance,  click on the Outputs tab, and copy the **AdminUrl.**

 ### Step 4: Configure stack options